L'Oreal rallies as quarterly results offset China concerns

-PARIS (Reuters) - L’Oreal’s (OREP.PA) shares rose on Friday after fourth-quarter figures from the French cosmetics company allayed concerns over the impact of China’s coronavirus health crisis on its business.
+PARIS, Feb 7 (Reuters) - L’Oreal’s shares rose on Friday after fourth-quarter figures from the French cosmetics company allayed concerns over the impact of China’s coronavirus health crisis on its business.

 Late on Thursday L’Oreal said that fourth-quarter revenue had risen 11.4% to 7.9 billion euros ($8.7 billion), lifting its share price by 2.7% in early trading on Friday.